tektoncd/dashboard/docs/walkthrough/walkthrough-oauth2-proxy.md

 ## Installing a working Tekton Dashboard locally from scratch

-If you didn't follow the [Tekton Dashboard walkthrough with Kind](./walkthrough-kind.md) yet, start there to get a local cluster with a working Tekton Dashboard installed.
+If you didn't follow the [Tekton Dashboard walk-through with Kind](./walkthrough-kind.md) yet, start there to get a local cluster with a working Tekton Dashboard installed.

 The following steps will focus on getting `oauth2-proxy` installed in your cluster and securing the Tekton Dashboard `Ingress`.